• WORK

 photographer: j.m. monthiers

-A large horizontal plane folds vertically to shelter the bleachers and a multifunctional hall, creating transparency and visual communication between these two entities.
+A large, horizontal plane folds vertically to shelter the bleachers and a multifunctional hall, creating transparency and visual communication between the racecourse, the stands, and the hall.
 The folded plane is made in a laminated wooden structure.
-Various service facilities are located under the bleachers, built in reinforced concrete.
+Various service facilities are located under the stands, built-in reinforced concrete.
 The hall is conceived as a wide nave which receives the public between the horse races and for other activities off-season.
-Its double-height space and the lateral openings ensure the necessary natural ventilation to provide cooler air during the horse-race season, which takes place in summertime.
+Its double-height space and the lateral openings ensure the necessary natural ventilation to provide cooler air during the horse-race season, which takes place in the summertime.

 LES ALÉES DU PARC HOUSING